aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating */Auth/website/src/amplify-config.js*.

-1. After opening this file in your Cloud9 IDE editor, find an replace the following parameters with values from your previous scratchpad:
+1. After opening this file in your Cloud9 IDE editor, copy the following parameter values from your previous scratchpad into the config value parameter placeholders:
 	- `identityPoolId`
 	- `region`
 	- `userPoolId`
 	- `userPoolWebClientId`

+	> Be sure to fill in the **'' blanks** with your config values.
+You do not need to modify the example values shown in the comments as they are just for reference and not leveraged by your application.

 1. Be sure to **save your changes** to the config file so your new Amplify  settings take effect.
 Any unsaved changes to a file are indicated by a dot icon in the tab of the editor so if you see a gray dot next to the file name, you may have forgotten to save.

-1. Next, edit the *website/src/index.js* file to add the following lines to the **top of the file** *(but below all the other imports)* to configure Amplify then save your changes:
+1. Next, edit the *website/src/index.js* file to add the following lines to the **top of the file** **(but below all the other imports)** to configure Amplify then save your changes:

 	```
 	import Amplify from 'aws-amplify';